mongodb/terraform-provider-mongodbatlas/website/docs/guides/advanced-cluster-new-sharding-schema.html.markdown

 }
 ```

-It is now possible to define a different `instance_size`, and `disk_iops` in the case of AWS, for each individual shard.
-In the following update we will define an upgraded instance size of M40 only for the first shard.
-One criteria for defining which shard to scaling independently is by looking into the metrics dashboard in the UI (e.g. https://cloud.mongodb.com/v2/<PROJECT-ID>#/clusters/detail/SymmetricShardedCluster)
+With each shard's `replication_specs` defined independently, we can now define distinct `instance_size`, and `disk_iops` (only for AWS) values for each shard in the cluster.
+In the following example, we define an upgraded instance size of M40 only for the first shard in the cluster.

+Consider reviewing the Metrics Dashboard in the MongoDB Atlas UI (e.g. https://cloud.mongodb.com/v2/<PROJECT-ID>#/clusters/detail/ShardedCluster) for insight into how each shard within your cluster is currently performing, which will inform any shard-specific resource allocation changes you might require.

 ```
 resource "mongodbatlas_advanced_cluster" "test" {
   project_id   = var.project_id
-  name         = "SymmetricShardedCluster"
+  name         = "ShardedCluster"
   cluster_type = "SHARDED"

   replication_specs { # first shard upgraded to M40